View source

 The firmware

-Devices connect directly to the nRF Cloud MQTT endpoint and are running the asset_tracker_v2 application.
-Firmware builds are published in an out-of-tree repository on GitHub so we can provide pre-compiled builds with the configuration that is optimal for the out-of-box experience. .
+Devices connect directly to the nRF Cloud CoAP endpoint and are running a firmware based on the NCS Example Application.
+Firmware builds are published in an out-of-tree repository on GitHub so we can provide pre-compiled builds with the configuration that is optimal for the out-of-box experience.

 Cloud connection

-Devices need to connect nRF Cloud using a certificate that is pre-provisioned (in case of our development kits) or has been created using the custom device onboarding (this feature not yet available) of hello.nrfcloud.com.
+Devices need to connect nRF Cloud using a certificate that is pre-provisioned (in case of our development kits) or has been created using the custom device onboarding of hello.nrfcloud.com/map

 Why the attestation token cannot be used